-If you’re a sucker for non-fiction books about big ideas about business, science and all of life’s other big ideas, but you don’t have time to dedicate to reading through hefty tomes, it can be frustrating.
+If you’re a sucker for non-fiction books about big ideas in business, Black Empowerment Books, science and all of life’s other big ideas, but you don’t have time to dedicate to reading through hefty tomes, it can be frustrating.
 Enter Blinkist – an audio and text app that condenses humanity’s brightest concepts into digestible 15 minute chunks.

 This is ideal for those who like to dip their toes – if you enjoy knowing a little about a lot, this is a great way to learn, and you can always go back to soak up the expanded version when you have time!

 - Knowledge newsletter